-Critical Control Point (HACCP) based Code of practice for biosecurity in the egg industry (second edition)1, National Water Biosecurity Manual for Poultry Production 20092, industry quality assurance programs3 and training programs4.
+Water Biosecurity Manual for Poultry Production 2009, industry quality assurance programs and training programs.
 This Manual is designed to provide technical information to support the principles of biosecurity for egg production by providing a minimum standard and example practices that must be adopted on-farm.

-All properties with 100 (50 in Victoria) or more poultry are required to be registered with the relevant state/ territory government authority who will issue them with a property identification code (PIC).
+All properties with 100 (50 in Victoria) or more poultry are required to be registered with the relevant state/territory government authority who will

 Egg stamping is legislated in all Australian states and territories and is overseen by the various responsible food or agriculture authorities and thus enables traceability in the event of a food safety episode.
-This provides another aspect of biosecurity within the egg industry in that traceability allows the identification and containment of potential food borne pathogens.
+This provides another aspect of biosecurity within the egg industry in that traceability allows the identification and containment of potential food borne pathogens, such as salmonella.
 Some states and/or territories have exemptions for certain categories of small egg producers.
-Refer to the egg stamping handbook for more information5.
+Refer to the egg stamping handbook for more information.